cardinalitypuzzles/cardboard/dev-guide.md

 sudo -u postgres /usr/lib/postgresql/10/bin/pg_ctl -D /var/lib/postgresql/10/main -l logfile start
 ```

-Once the database server is running, connect to it and set up a database, user, and password for Small Board:
+Once the database server is running, connect to it and set up a database, user, and password for Cardboard:

 ```
 # run as postgres user
 sudo -u postgres psql

 # inside postgres shell
-create database smallboard;
+create database cardboard;

 create user myuser with encrypted password 'mypass';
-grant all privileges on database smallboard to myuser;
+grant all privileges on database cardboard to myuser;

 # needed for tests
 ALTER USER myuser CREATEDB;
 ```

-Create a `.env` file in the `smallboard/` root directory with the database connection info:
+Create a `.env` file in the `cardboard/` root directory with the database connection info:

 ```
 # .env file contents
-DATABASE_URL=postgres://myuser:mypass@localhost/smallboard
+DATABASE_URL=postgres://myuser:mypass@localhost/cardboard
 ```

 Once this is set up, you'll need to run a one-time database migration to set up the database tables:

 ```
-# from smallboard/ root directory
+# from cardboard/ root directory
 $ python manage.py migrate
 ```

 #### Local deployment

-Once the Python environment and database are set up and running, you can run Small Board locally using
+Once the Python environment and database are set up and running, you can run Cardboard locally using

 ```
 $ python manage.py runserver